trong-le/aries-activity-fixer-source/README.md

 # Aries Integration for [Fixer.io](http://fixer.io)

 Fixer.io is a free JSON API for current and historical foreign exchange rates published by the European Central Bank.
+As of 1 July 2016, the reference rates will be updated at around 16:00 CET.

 ## Parameters